Open-STEM/IntroToRoboticsV2/course/manipulation/intro.rst

 Other Robotics Manipulators
 -----------------------------------

+[insert a picture of the Spot robot with arm being used or a video of the Spot robot being used]

 The XRP arm is a very simple manipulator.

 Most robots have more complex manipulators, with more degrees of freedom.